 GiS Spotlight: Honorable Mention Alice Muravin

-Each year, Genes in Space awards Honorable Mentions to 10 student teams whose submissions showed exceptional creativity and scientific rigor.
-Today, we're featuring 2019 Honorable Mention Alice Muravin (18), a student at Hillcrest Homeschool Academy in Brooklyn, New York, who developed her proposal with input from her mentor, Ines Muravin.
-Alice explains the inspiration behind her idea and shares her tips for the next generation of Genes in Space contestants.
+Genes in Space awards Honorable Mentions to ten outstanding proposals remarkable in their creativity and scientific rigor.
+Today, we're celebrating 2020 Honorable Mention recipient Alice Muravin (18) from Hillcrest Homeschool Academy in Brooklyn, New York, who developed her proposal with input from her sponsor, Ines Muravin.
+Here, Alice shares what she's learned as a three-time award-winning Genes in Space veteran.